 - Find out when the poster should be in place by, when you may take it down, and when the judging (if any) occurs)

-- Stand by your poster whenever you can; the more people you can talk to about your work, the more rewarding you will find the experience.
+- Be next to your poster whenever you can; the more people you can talk to about your work, the more rewarding you will find the experience.